New Year’s Eve Champagne Cocktail: Sparkling Sangria

-Today I’m sharing a recipe for a Sparkling Sangria.
+Today I’m sharing one of my favorite champagne cocktails, a Sparkling Sangria.
 It’s sparkling wine with a lot of ice and a lot of fruit.
 It’s a refreshing drink that would be perfect to start out your New Year’s Eve.
 Before your guests arrive, make up a pitcher of it.
 Greet them at the door with the pitcher and a glass to pour into.

-Here’s the recipe for today’s champagne cocktail, the Sparkling Sangria:
+Here’s one of my favorite champagne cocktails, the Sparkling Sangria:

 - ice cubes